jsleb333/python2latex/README.md

 # Py2TeX: The Python to LaTeX converter

 Did you ever feel overwhelmed by the cumbersomeness of LaTeX to produce quality tables and figures?
 Fear no more, Py2TeX is here!
 Produce perfect tables automatically and easily, create figures and plots that integrates seamlessly into your tex file, or even write your complete article directly from Python!
 All that effortlessly (or almost) with Py2TeX.
-(Plots and figures to come)

 ## Prerequisites